 The functional currency is the currency of the primary economic environment in which the entity operates and is determined for each entity within the Company.
-The functional currency for the entities within the Company are: the Canadian dollar (the Company) and the United States dollar ("U.S.\$") (Pachamama (Bermuda) Ltd, Southern Legacy Minerals Inc., Southern Legacy Peru S.A.C., KoriAnta S.A.C., Anta Norte S.A.C., Maria Eugenia 2 Mina Volare de Cajamarca S.A.C., SMRL El Sinchao de Cajamara, Rita Margot de Cajamara S.A.C., Minas del Sinchao S.A., and Minera Southern Legacy Chile Limitada).
+The functional currency for the entities within the Company are: the Canadian dollar (the Company) and the United States dollar ("U.S.\$") Southern Legacy Minerals Inc., Regulus Resources Peru S.A.C., KoriAnta S.A.C., Anta Norte S.A.C., SMRL El Sinchao de Cajamara and Centaurus Holding S.A.C.
+During the year ended September 30, 2021, the Company recorded a gain on derecognition of subsidiary of \$12,738 on its former subsidiary, Minera Southern Legacy Chile Limitada.